KaviHShah/Intro-to-Python/materials/12-numpy-array-and-pandas-dataframes-wa.md

 ::: {.callout-exercise}
 #### Numpy Array Task

-Load the two DNA sequences in the dataset named numpy_dnaseq.txt into python.
+Load the two DNA sequences in the dataset named DNA-seq.txt into python.

 Implement the dot plot in a numpy array. i.e. place one sequence along the top of a grid and the other along the side and put a 1 in the grid wherever the characters match.